Donald Trump 2016 presidential campaign: Business community

 No Fortune 100 CEO donated to Trump's presidential campaign.
-Eleven donated to Trump's rival Clinton, and 89 contributed to neither candidate.
-This represents a substantial shift from the 2012 presidential election, in which Republican nominee Mitt Romney received major support from top American business executives.
+Eleven donated to Trump's rival Clinton, and 89 contributed to neither.
+This represented a shift from 2012 when Republican nominee Mitt Romney received major support from American business executives.

-In May 2016, the president of the U.S. Chamber of Commerce commented that the business community is cautious about both Trump and Clinton, adding that there "hasn't been much support from the business community for either of them."
-Members of the business community who endorsed Trump include investors T. Boone Pickens, Carl Icahn and Wilbur Ross, Home Depot co-founder Ken Langone, and entrepreneur and PayPal co-founder Peter Thiel.
+In May 2016, the president of the U.S. Chamber of Commerce commented that the business community was cautious about Trump and Clinton.
+Members of the community who endorsed Trump include investors T. Boone Pickens, Carl Icahn and Wilbur Ross, Home Depot co-founder Ken Langone, and entrepreneur and PayPal co-founder Peter Thiel.
 As of January 2016, small and mid-size business owners and officers were second to retirees as the most common donors to Trump's campaign.
-Reasons cited for their support of Trump included opposition to Obamacare and immigration as well as feeling "fed up with politicians".
+Reasons cited for their support of Trump included opposition to Obamacare, immigration and feeling "fed up with politicians".
 In a survey conducted in late January 2016, 38 percent of small business owners indicated that they believed Trump would be the best president for small business, while 21 percent selected Hillary Clinton.

-Other members of the business community were critical of Trump.
-In June 2016, the Clinton campaign released a list of endorsements from more than 50 current and former business leaders, including several longtime Republicans.
-The group included longtime Democrats and Clinton supporters, like Warren Buffett and Marc Benioff, as well as independents or Republicans who had recently switched sides, like Daniel Akerson and Hamid R. Moghadam.
+Other members of the business community were critical.
+In June 2016, the Clinton campaign released a list of endorsements from 50 current and former business leaders, including longtime Republicans.
+The group included longtime Democrats and Clinton supporters, like Warren Buffett and Marc Benioff, as well as independents or Republicans who had switched sides, like Daniel Akerson and Hamid R. Moghadam.